cdklabs/cdk-atmosphere-service/CONTRIBUTING.md

 > Have a look at existing tests to get a sense of these files should look like.

-When adding a new test, your going to iterate over its assertions quite a few times before getting it right.
+#### Iteration Loop

-Having to deploy your assertion on each iteration can take a lot of time.
+When adding a new test, your going to iterate over its assertions and the code it tests quite a few times before getting it right.
+Having to deploy it each iteration can take a lot of time.
 Instead, you can run your assertion locally against an instance of a deployed service.
 To do so, first deploy the service by running:

 ```console